Common Names: green tea

 Latin Names: Camellia sinensis

 - Green, black, and oolong teas all come from the same plant, Camellia sinensis, but are prepared using different methods.
-To produce green tea, fresh leaves from the plant are lightly steamed.
+To produce green tea, leaves from the plant are steamed, pan fried, and dried.

 - Tea has been used for medicinal purposes in China and Japan for thousands of years.

-- Current uses of green tea as a beverage or dietary supplement include improving mental alertness, relieving digestive symptoms and headaches, and promoting weight loss.
-Green tea and its extracts, such as one of its components, EGCG, have been studied for their possible protective effects against heart disease and cancer.
+- Green tea as a beverage or dietary supplement is promoted for improving mental alertness, relieving digestive symptoms and headaches, and promoting weight loss.
+Green tea and its components, including epigallocatechin-3-gallate (EGCG), have been studied for their possible protective effects against heart disease and cancer.

 How Much Do We Know?